-The challenges of climate change now require thought to be given to ensuring that forests have the resilience to deal with future changes to climate, and reflect the uncertainty associated with climate projections.
+The challenges of climate change require us to ensure forests have the resilience to deal with future changes to climate, and reflect the uncertainty associated with climate projections.

 Planting a variety of species, either in mixtures or in pure stands, can enhance the resilience of forests and woodlands to projected climate change.
 For productive forests, a broader range of timber species than have typically been planted in the past may therefore warrant consideration.
 For native woodlands, augmenting the current range of species with others associated with the woodland type will often help meet biodiversity objectives in addition to increasing the resilience of woods.